 In general hexahedra-elements perform better than tets but if the mesh should be derived from a cad-geometry it is often more convenient to create a tetrahedra mesh as to modify or rebuild the geometry to make it meshable with hexahedra-elements.
-In this case the user can mesh the surfaces with unstructured triangles and export them in the stl-format (see "send") as a basis for an auto-mesher [4].
+In this case the user can mesh the surfaces with structured (elty setname tr3) or unstructured triangles (elty setname tr3u) and export them in the stl-format (see "send") as a basis for an auto-mesher [4].
 The following steps have to be done:

-Figure 9: CAD-file meshed with tet-elements using NETGEN
+Figure 12: CAD-file meshed with tet-elements using NETGEN